Michael Gowan/CNN Underscored

 Remote

-• Ergonomics: We felt how easily the TV’s remote fit in our hand and if it easily slipped out.
-Remotes generally easier to hold performed better.
+• Ergonomics: We considered how the TV’s remote felt (and fit) in our hand and if it easily slipped out.
+Remotes that were generally easier to hold performed better.

 • Design: We took a look at the topographical organization of buttons and shortcuts (e.g., a button that specifically opens Hulu).
 We preferred remotes that were organized and didn’t stuff too many nonessential functions into a small space.